 And Mohammed’s survey lacks rigor because the sample size is just one.
 Daniel Kahneman points out the problems of small samples in his recent book, Thinking, Fast and Slow, with this exercise:

 1. The US counties with the highest incidence of kidney cancer are rural, mostly white, and mostly Republican.
 Why do thing that is?

 2. The US counties with the lowest incidence of kidney cancer are rural, mostly white, and mostly Republican.
 Now explain that.

 The explanation is small sample size.
 Extreme events are more likely in smaller samples than in larger.
-By relying on one person's unreliable prediction of her own motivation, Mohammed has disguised his opinion as hard fact.
+By relying on one person’s unreliable prediction of her own motivation, Mohammed has disguised his opinion as a hard fact.

 Mohammed’s recommendation to ditch loyalty programs ignores good science.

 Mohammed states that a buy 8 get one free offer do not drive behavior.
 But a famous experiment at the University of Southern California demonstrates otherwise.